openedx/docs.openedx.org/source/educators/migration_wip/3_dashboard_profile/adding_profile_information.rst

 .. note:: You must specify your year of birth on the **Account Settings** page before you can share a full profile.
-If you are under 13 years of age, you can share only a :ref:`limited profile <Create or Edit a Limited Profile>`.
+If you are under 13 years of age, you can share only a `Create or Edit a Limited Profile`_.

 If you create a full profile, you share the following information in addition to your username and profile image.